samruddhideode/Interpretor/README.md

 # Interpretor
-Similar to the python interpretor, solve arithmetic, trigonometric and logarithmic expressions; to store and process variables and functions.
+Similar to the python interpretor, solves arithmetic, trigonometric and logarithmic expressions; stores and process variables and functions.
 ---
 Functionalities: